samaradel/www_threefold/www.threefoldtoken.com/content/login/join.md

 +++
 # join threefold

-For onboarding purposes ThreeFold makes use of Itsyou.online.
-This fully independent identity management system puts the usage of your personal information back in your hands.
+ThreeFold website and app access is managed by Itsyou.online.
+This fully independent identity management system allows you to choose when to share or stop sharing your personal information.
-We at ThreeFold are firm believers of an open internet, of which the use of personal information is a huge part.
-This part should be protected, not exploited.
+We at ThreeFold are firm believers of an open internet, and the use of personal information is a huge part of that.
+A part that should be protected, not exploited.
 That’s why we chose Itsyou.online.